Resident Evil Village: Plot

-Three years after the events of Resident Evil 7, Ethan and his wife Mia have been relocated to Europe by Chris Redfield to start a new life with their newborn daughter Rosemary.
-One night, Chris and his Hound Wolf Squad raid the house, assassinate Mia, and abduct Ethan and Rosemary.
-The next morning, an unconscious Ethan awakens beside the crashed transport truck and discovers that Rosemary is missing.
+Three years after the events of Resident Evil 7, Ethan and his wife Mia have been relocated to Europe by Chris Redfield to start a new life with their newborn daughter Rose.
+One night, Chris and his Hound Wolf Squad raid the house, assassinate Mia, and abduct Ethan and Rose.
+The next morning, an unconscious Ethan awakens beside the crashed transport truck and discovers that Rose is missing.
 Making his way through a dark forest, he finds a mysterious village being terrorized by werewolf-like creatures called Lycans.
 Ethan finds surviving villagers holed-up in a house but fails to save them during an attack and is captured by Karl Heisenberg and brought before the village priestess Mother Miranda and her lords: Alcina Dimitrescu, Donna Beneviento, Salvatore Moreau and Heisenberg himself.
-Ethan evades a death trap set by Heisenberg and ventures into Dimitrescu's castle in hopes of finding Rosemary, with help from a mysterious merchant known as the Duke.
-Ethan eliminates Dimitrescu and her daughters, finding a flask containing Rosemary's head.
-The Duke explains that Miranda placed Rosemary's body parts in four different flasks for a special ritual, and that she can be restored if Ethan recovers the other flasks, held by the remaining lords.
+Ethan evades a death trap set by Heisenberg and ventures into Dimitrescu's castle in hopes of finding Rose, with help from a mysterious merchant known as the Duke.
+Ethan eliminates Dimitrescu and her daughters, finding a flask containing Rose's head.
+The Duke explains that Miranda placed Rose's body parts in four different flasks for a special ritual, and that she can be restored if Ethan recovers the other flasks, held by the remaining lords.

-While killing Beneviento and Moreau for their flasks, Ethan learns that the Hound Wolf Squad & Chris are also present in the village.
-Ethan passes a test from Heisenberg for the fourth flask and is invited to the lord's factory, where Heisenberg proposes they defeat Miranda together.
-Ethan refuses, once he learns Heisenberg intends to weaponize Rosemary, and escapes.
-Venturing through the factory, Ethan encounters and confronts Chris over Mia's death, Chris reveals that "Mia" was actually Miranda in disguise.
-Chris reveals that Miranda possesses the power of mimicry and was attempting to abduct Rosemary, succeeding when she crashed the transport truck.
-Chris destroys Heisenberg's factory while Ethan uses a makeshift armored tank to kill Heisenberg.
-After the battle, Miranda reveals herself and mocks Ethan, revealing her plans to take Rosemary as her own.
+While killing Beneviento and Moreau for their flasks, Ethan learns that the Hound Wolf Squad and Chris are also present in the village.
+Ethan passes a test from Heisenberg for the fourth flask and is invited to the lord's factory, where Heisenberg proposes they defeat Miranda together, revealing that Miranda was deliberately killing the lords through Ethan.
+Ethan refuses once he learns Heisenberg intends to weaponize Rose, and escapes.
+Venturing through the factory, Ethan encounters and confronts Chris over Mia's death, and Chris reveals that "Mia" was actually Miranda in disguise.
+Chris reveals that Miranda possesses the power of mimicry and was attempting to abduct Rose, succeeding when she crashed the transport truck.
+Chris destroys Heisenberg's factory while Ethan uses a makeshift armored tank to kill a mutated Heisenberg.
+After the battle, Miranda reveals herself and mocks Ethan, revealing her plans to take Rose as her own.
 She then rips his heart out, killing him.